justinbois/eqtk/doc/getting_started/quickstart.rst

 Next steps
 ----------

-The :ref:`user guide <User Guide>` has more details about
+The :ref:`user guide <User guide>` has more details about

 - The class of problems EQTK can solve.
 - All modes of specifying the problem.
 - Lower level interfaces to the equilibrium solving algorithm.

-Finally, the :ref:`case studies <Case Studies>` section of this guide provides examples of using EQTK to study chemical systems.
+Finally, the :ref:`case studies <Case studies>` section of this guide provides examples of using EQTK to study chemical systems.